 The duration of HRT is at the discretion of the woman and is dependent on the benefits vs the risks.

-- Supression of vasomotor symptoms (hot flushes, night sweats)
+- Suppression of vasomotor symptoms (hot flushes, night sweats)

 - Improvement in urogenital symptoms (vaginal dryness, urinary frequency.
 Nocturia and pain with intercourse)